Canadian Tire Triangle Rewards Program

-Unlike some rewards programs, the Canadian Tire Triangle Rewards Program is completely free to join.
+The Canadian Tire Triangle Rewards Program is free to join, unlike some rewards programs.
 You pay nothing in the way of a joining fee or an ongoing membership fee.
-It’s free to register and to participate.
+It’s free to register and participate.
 The savings are all passed on to the customer.

 Collecting Canadian Tire Triangle Rewards

-To start collecting Canadian Tire Triangle Rewards, you’ll need either a physical loyalty card or the app.
-This lets you both collect and redeem points at participating retailers, which are listed below.
-You can also collect and redeem Canadian Tire Triangle Rewards using the Triangle™ App, so even if you forget the physical loyalty card or key fob – you won’t waste an opportunity to earn CT money rewards.
+You’ll need a physical loyalty card or the app to start collecting Canadian Tire Triangle Rewards.
+This lets you collect and redeem points at participating retailers, which are listed below.
+You can also order and redeem Canadian Tire Triangle Rewards using the Triangle™ App, so even if you forget the physical loyalty card or key fob – you won’t waste an opportunity to earn CT money rewards.
 At the same time, you spend money on purchases sold at Canadian tire.

 You can check on the status of your account using the app or on the Triangle website.
 You can check the number of points you’ve accumulated and the last date the card was active.
-This is important because if the card has been inactive for 18 months or more, the points will expire.
-Inactivity is defined as a period where points have neither been collected nor redeemed.
-You will get an advanced warning that your points are about to expire between 60-30 days before.
+This is important because the issues will expire if the card has been inactive for 18 months or more.
+Inactivity is a period where points have neither been collected nor redeemed.
+You will get an advanced warning that your facts are about to expire between 60-30 days before.

 Redeeming Canadian Tire Money

-While you can earn points without first registering your card, you will have to be registered to redeem them.
+While you can earn points without registering your card, you must be reported to redeem them.
 You can do this in the Triangle app or on the website.
-The benefit of being registered is that you are also eligible for additional bonus rewards. $1 in CT Money is worth $1, redeemable at the participating local Canadian Tire stores listed below.
+The benefit of being written is that you are also eligible for additional bonus rewards. $1 in CT Money is worth $1, redeemable at the participating local Canadian Tire stores listed below.

 With 50% of Mark s Work Wearhouse, SportChek and Canadian Tire Retail customers using the loyalty program, this is one of Canada’s most popular rewards programs.
-Canadian Tire Triangle Rewards transactions account for around 100 million individual purchases per year, with most people joining the program through an email signup.
+Canadian Tire Triangle Rewards transactions account for around 100 million individual purchases annually, with most people joining the program through an email signup.

 Maximizing Canadian Tire Triangle Rewards

-You could also focus on really boosting your Canadian Tire Triangle Rewards rates by signing up for one of the Canadian Tire Triangle Mastercards and using it as often as possible.
-Both the Triangle World Elite Mastercard and Triangle Mastercard boast no annual fees and additional benefits on spending at the participating retailers.
+You could also focus on boosting your Canadian Tire Triangle Rewards rates by signing up for one of the Canadian Tire Triangle Mastercards and using it as often as possible.
+The Triangle World Elite Mastercard and Triangle Mastercard boast no annual fees and additional benefits on spending at the participating retailers.

 Using Canadian Tire Triangle Rewards With Corporate Partners